 The Kia Rio features an advanced mild hybrid powertrain, giving you low-emission everyday driving.
 By pairing the latest 1.0 T-GDi gasoline engine with a 48-volt lithium-ion battery, it can reduce fuel consumption levels.
 (Available on the '3' and 'GT-Line S' grades)

 The Sportage line up now includes Kia’s ‘EcoDynamics+’ mild-hybrid powertrain options.
 EcoDynamics+ supplements acceleration with power form a 48-Volt battery, extends engine ‘off time’ and can even help reduce CO2 emissions by up to 4% on the Worldwide harmonised Light vehicles Test Procedure (WLTP)

 Are you thinking about making the switch to an electric car?
 The questions and answers below will begin to give you a little more information about the electric and hybrid cars available from Kia.
-Clicking on each question or the 'find out more' button will take you to information pages, that will hopefully help answer any questions that you may have about the Kia eco range.
+Clicking on each question will take you to information pages, that will hopefully help answer any questions that you may have about the Kia eco range.